-Communication is the key to success for most teams.
+Communication is the key to success when working with remote teams.
 It’s critical to gather input from all members and to know what each person is working on.
 When teams work remotely, it isn’t always easy to foster open communication.
 Traditional email marketing often seems like a formal tool that doesn’t enable quick conversations.

 One way in which many remote teams overcome this is by creating a dedicated place for communication, whether among employees in the same department or freelancers working on the same project.
 An internal team communication tool like Slack can allow for communication to come across on many channels.
 Future employees can also see the answers to commonly asked questions.

 2. Tracking work and productivity

 Do you know how much work your remote team accomplishes and at what rate?
 For many managers, the answer to these questions is unclear.
-It’s hard to know if someone is being underutilized or is not pulling their own weight without an understanding of their productivity.
+It’s hard to know if someone is being underutilized or is not pulling their own weight when working remotely without an understanding of their productivity.

 For this reason, remote managers need to establish ways to track productivity for all employees.
 This can include setting up metrics for how much work is expected to be completed each day, such as:

 - Creating and maintaining a company blog.